sourcegraph/about/blogposts/2021/api-documentation-generated-for-all-your-code.md

   <figcaption>Use the API docs button on any repository page to access API docs.</figcaption>
 </figure>

-&nbsp;

 <figure>
   <img height="80px" src="https://sourcegraphstatic.com/blog/api-docs/welcome-prompt.png" alt="The new welcome prompt describing how to use API docs">
-  <figcaption>Once you click it, you'll be greeted with information about how to get started in a brand new welcome prompt we’ve added</figcaption>
+  <figcaption>Once you click it, you'll be greeted with information about how to get started</figcaption>
 </figure>

 ### Understands the types of symbols, and uses iconography to communicate

-Due to API docs being built on code intelligence data, it understands exactly what symbols are and has detailed information about them.
-Whether symbols are deprecated, whether they're a function, variable, interface, etc. and the UI now communicates this information using icons:
+API docs is built on code intelligence data, so it has a deep semantic understanding of symbols, their type information, whether they're deprecated, a function, variable, interface, etc. and the UI now communicates this information using icons:

 <figure>
   <img src="https://sourcegraphstatic.com/blog/api-docs/symbols.gif" alt="A structured tree of symbols with type information to navigate a Go package">